EU citizens have the right to access healthcare in any EU country and to be reimbursed for care abroad by their home country.

 Monitoring the Directive

-- A 2015 European Commission report set out the state of play, and covers the most important and relevant provisions.
+- A 2015 European Commission report (available in all EU languages) set out the state of play, and covers the most important and relevant provisions.

 Cross-border Healthcare Expert Group